 - Circular is the only way to go to ensure future supply lines.

-- Business will pay for past and future pollution (expect a lot of law suits, which should be music to ears of the audience at the Law Conference)
+- Business will pay for past and future pollution (expect a lot of lawsuits, which should be music to ears of the audience at the Law Conference)

 - Natural capital cost will become part of cost pricing.

-Thomas Frieman’s books feels like dancing in a hurricane.
+Thomas Frieman’s book feels like dancing in a hurricane.
 Change is coming to us from every angle.
 What stood out in his book, is the message, that we are now so advanced in technology, that one lone wolf with a DNA sequencer can kill everyone on this planet, we have to make sure that no one is left behind and that we take care of the immigrant, the stranger, and the loner and create an inclusive society with a place for everyone.
 Focussing on family, tribes and community development as the killer app to ensure a future.

 Leadership and the Lindy effect (back to ancient values and principles).
 Moral leadership is now becoming a thing.
 Helping organisations and people make sense of the mentioned technology, but also making sense of climate change, globalisation and in its core, purpose.
 As individuals and organisations, including your own purpose as a leader.